awsdocs/aws-javascript-developer-guide-v2/doc_source/sdk-code-samples.md

 The topics in this section contain examples of how to use the AWS SDK for JavaScript with the APIs of various services to carry out common tasks\.

-You can find the sample code for these examples in addition to others in the [AWS documentation sample repository on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples)\.
+Find the source code for these examples and others in the AWS documentation [code examples repository on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples)\.
+To propose a new code example for the AWS documentation team to consider producing, create a new request\.
+The team is looking to produce code examples that cover broader scenarios and use cases, versus simple code snippets that cover only individual API calls\.
+For instructions, see the *Proposing new code examples* section in the [Readme on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/README.rst)\.

 **Topics**
 + [Amazon CloudWatch Examples](cloudwatch-examples.md)